vodquang96/django-anymail/docs/esps/amazon_ses.rst

   Amazon SES is one of the few ESPs that *does* support sending arbitrary alternative message parts (beyond just a single text/plain and text/html part).

+**AMP for Email**
+  Amazon SES supports sending AMPHTML email content.
+To include it, use ``message.attach_alternative("...AMPHTML content...", "text/x-amp-html")`` (and be sure to also include regular HTML and text bodies, too).

 **Spoofed To header and multiple From emails allowed** Amazon SES is one of the few ESPs that supports spoofing the :mailheader:`To` header (see :ref:`message-headers`) and supplying multiple addresses in a message's `from_email`.